HiLab-git/PyMIC_examples/seg_full_sup/JSRT/README.md

 iter_save  = 6000
 ```

 where we use random crop for data augmentation.
 The original labels are 0 and 255, and they are converted to 0 and 1, respectively.
 Each batch contains 4 images, with a patch size of 224x224.
 The DiceLoss is used for training, with an Adam optimizer and an initial learning rate of 0.001.
-The total iteration number is 6000, and the MultiStep learning rate schedular is used.
+The total iteration number is 6000, and the MultiStep learning rate scheduler is used.
 Start to train by running:

 ```bash